pfrapp/reflow-oven/README.md

 - Add note to add LED signaling open thermocouple
 - Add note to add LED signaling request to open door (manually)
-- Adjust profile to allow for
-  - more preheat time
-  - higher peak temperature
-  - longer reflow time
 - Add manual with important points, for instance
   - check for polarity of diodes and LEDs
   - Alignment of ICs